RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## NSFW Tag

-When inside the thumbnail viewer, press `N` to toggle **NSFW** Tag on the selected image.
+While browsing via the thumbnail viewer, or with the Preview in focus, press `N` to toggle **NSFW** Tag on the selected image.
 If the **View > Blur NSFW** option is checked, the image will be blurred to indicate NSFW on the image.
 Otherwise there no visible indicator that the image is tagged as NSFW.

 Images tagged as NSFW will not be displayed in the Preview Pane if **View > Blur NSFW** is checked.